chun5212021202/MovieQA_2016Spring/README.md

 # MovieQA_2016Spring

-In this project, we tried to make mechine to answer queastions after watching movie.
+*This model is the predecessor of QACNN https://arxiv.org/abs/1709.05036 In this project, we tried to make mechine to answer queastions after watching movie.
 This is a very difficult task, and the dataset is published from the link below: https://github.com/makarandtapaswi/MovieQA_benchmark